bokkypoobah/TheDAOETCTokenBalance/README.md

 # TheDAOETCTokenBalance
 Scripts and data to compute the balances of The DAO token holders on the Ethereum Classic chain

 There is a plan for the Goodies who have retrieved ethers from The DAO and it's child DAOs on the Ethereum Classic chain to distribute the ethers (ETC) to The DAO token holders (DTH) based on the DTH's holding just prior to the hard-fork at block 1,919,999 - see [The White Hats and DAO Wars: Behind the Scenes](https://blog.bity.com/2016/08/13/the-white-hats-and-dao-wars-behind-the-scenes/).

-However some DTH would prefer to have the ETCs distributed according to the current DTH's holding - see [Reddit - The White Hats and DAO Wars: Behind the Scenes](https://www.reddit.com/r/ethereum/comments/4xlxd3/the_white_hats_and_dao_wars_behind_the_scenes/).
+Some DTH have stated that they would prefer to have the ETCs distributed according to the current DTH's holding - see [Reddit - The White Hats and DAO Wars: Behind the Scenes](https://www.reddit.com/r/ethereum/comments/4xlxd3/the_white_hats_and_dao_wars_behind_the_scenes/).
+I've computed the change in the token balances both at block 1,919,999 and the latest block when I started my script running - block 2,074,689 .
+There has been some movement in the token balances.
+This could be due to the replaying of transfer events on the hard-forked blockchain, or through ETC executed transfers (although no exchanges have offered any trading of The DAO tokens on the Classic chain).
+The data is in the balances file if anyone wants to analyse these post-fork transfers on the Classic chain.

 <br />